daisy/pipeline/src/Get-Help/Issue-Tracker.md

 ### Finding your Log Files

-If an error message was displayed when you tried to start DAISY Pipeline 2, the log files should have been automatically opened with File Explorer in a minimized window.
+If an error message was displayed when you tried to start DAISY Pipeline, the log files should have been automatically opened with File Explorer in a minimized window.
 If they were, continue to the next section **Uploading your Log Files**.